Low Testosterone Treatment in Hollywood, FL

 - A prior diagnosis of HIV or AIDS

 We have already discussed how testosterone levels contribute greatly toward a man’s sexual health, which is why it makes sense that low testosterone levels would result in impaired sexual function.
-The symptoms of low testosterone tend to fall into one of four categories: physical, cardiovascular, mental, or sexual, with some of them overlapping.
+Low testosterone symptoms tend to fall into one of four categories: physical, cardiovascular, mental, or sexual, with some of them overlapping.
 For example, feeling too weak or tired to engage in sex could be related to impaired feelings of insecurity, cardiovascular health, and decreased libido, all of which may be related to a testosterone deficiency.

 In addition to a decrease in sexual desire and problems with erectile dysfunction, individuals with Low-T will also often experience: